Xbox One X PC Build: Can you do it for $500?

 For the most part, this build shares the same approach as our first one.
 The key difference is the addition of Pioneer’s 4K UHD Blu-Ray drive to closely match what the Xbox One X has.

-That 4K UHD Blu-Ray drive makes this build quite a bit more expensive than an Xbox One X. The BDR-211UBK itself is $130, and its highly restrictive system requirements also require a more expensive CPU and motherboard.
-Even when using a completely low-end motherboard, the Kaby Lake processor bumps up the price by another $87.
+That 4K UHD Blu-Ray drive makes this build quite a bit more expensive than an Xbox One X. Though it’s dropped in price by about $10 since June, the BDR-211UBK itself is still over a hundred bucks, and its highly restrictive system requirements also require a more expensive CPU and motherboard.

 For the moment, you can’t get around this painful jump in cost.
-Pioneer has the only options for a 4K UHD Blu-Ray drive currently—and this one we’ve picked is the cheaper of the two.
+The cheapest compatible processor is a $183 Kaby Lake Core i5-7400, and because only a few motherboards support the draconian DRM specifications for 4K UHD Blu-ray disc playback, the lowest-cost option is $154.
+Moreover, Pioneer currently has the only option for a 4K UHD Blu-Ray drive.
+The short of it is that you have few options for components (and price shopping) if you go this route.

 Build summary